bjkanil12-ai/Centrifugal-Separator-Design-Project/README.md

 * **4. Mechanical Design**
     * **4.1.
 Material Selection:** Selects **Grade 304H stainless steel** for the piping and **UNS32750 Super Duplex steel** for the bowl, citing their superior corrosion and thermal resistance>
     * **4.2.
-Thickness and Weight of Unit:** Calculates the required wall thickness for the bowl (11.54 mm) and the inlet piping (2.26 mm) based on ASME standards[cite: 1015, 1023].
+Thickness and Weight of Unit:** Calculates the required wall thickness for the bowl (11.54 mm) and the inlet piping (2.26 mm) based on ASME standards.
 The total weight of the main components is also calculated>
     * **4.3.
 Design Procedures and Codes:** Confirms the design adheres to key industry standards: **ASME B31.3** (for piping), **ASME BPVC Section VIII** (for the pressure vessel/bowl), and **3-A Sanitary Standards** (for hygiene)>
     * **4.4.
 Mechanical Drawings:** Provides simplified side, end, and magnified views of the separator with key dimensions>